juicedata/juicefs/docs/en/metadata_engines_benchmark.md

 ## Tools

-All the following tests are run for each meta engine.
+All the following tests are run for each metadata engine.

 ### Golang Benchmark

 Simple benchmarks within the source code:  `pkg/meta/benchmarks_test.go`.

-### Juicefs Bench
+### JuiceFS Bench

 JuiceFS provides a basic benchmark command: